Flitcham, Norfolk: History

-Appleton Hall was built within the parish in the late-Sixteenth Century by Sir Edward Paston and was subsequently destroyed by fire in the early Eighteenth Century.

-During the First World War, many local men joined the 1/5th Battalion of the Royal Norfolk Regiment.
-In 1915, the unit was sent to Gallipoli and first saw action at Suvla Bay, on the 21 August the unit attacked the Ottoman positions and subsequently found themselves encircled and then eliminated.
-Six Flitcham men were killed on the 21st August 1915 in this attack.
-These events were dramatised in All the King's Men starring David Jason.
+During the First World War, many local men joined the 1/5th Battalion of the Norfolk Regiment.
+In 1915, the unit was sent to Gallipoli and first saw action at Suvla Bay.
+On 21 August the unit attacked the Ottoman positions and subsequently found themselves encircled and then eliminated.
+Six Flitcham men were killed on 21 August 1915 in this attack.
+These events were dramatised in the 1999 TV drama All the King's Men starring David Jason.

-Appleton House was built in the 1860s as a residence for Haakon VII of Norway and his wife, Maud of Wales, during visits to England, with the future Olav V being born in the house.
-During the Second World War, Appleton House was the residence of the Norwegian monarchy in exile and to this effect a sophisticated air-raid shelter was attached to the house.
+Appleton House, built in the 1860s, was a residence for Haakon VII of Norway and his wife, Maud of Wales, during visits to England, with the future Olav V being born in the house.
+During the Second World War, Appleton House was the residence of the Norwegian monarchy in exile, and for this reason a sophisticated air-raid shelter was attached to the house.

-Today, the parish also includes the deserted settlement of Appleton.